victorpozzobon/victorpozzobon.github.io/_pages/numerics.md

 # Numerics

 I have always been mesmerized by how a computer could execute repetitive tasks for people.
-I have thousand of bits of codes doing things here and there, most are written Python or C++.
-Still, the remarkable ones revolves around subjects down below.
+I have thousands of bits of code doing things here and there; most are written Python or C++.
+Still, the remarkable ones revolve around subjects down below.

 ### Mechanistic modeling & CFD

-I develop codes that can reproduce **biological behaviors** (cell growth, metabolites accumulation, ...) and **couple them with full scale CFD** computation of bioreactors.
-This way it is possible to predict what would happen to each and every cells of the population and manipulate it.
+I develop codes that can reproduce **biological behaviors** (cell growth, metabolites accumulation, ...) and **couple them with full-scale CFD** computation of bioreactors.
+This way, it is possible to predict what would happen to each and every cell of the population and manipulate it.

-In addition, I apply my skills in mechanistic modeling and CFD to many other topics such as heat and mass transfer in porous/granular media.
+In addition, I apply my skills in mechanistic modeling and CFD to many other topics, such as heat and mass transfer in porous/granular media.

 ### Statistics & Machine learning

-Biology requires to **assess the statistical robustness** of the conclusions we draw from the data we generate.
+Biology requires **assessing the statistical robustness** of the conclusions we draw from the data we generate.
 That is why I acquired skills in descriptive and **inferential statistics**.

 Machine learning was the obvious next step.
-Nowadays, biotechnology high throughput methods, such as flow cytometry, and increasing HPC power make a lot a things possible.
-I apply machine learning algorithms to three types of problem:
+Nowadays, biotechnology high throughput methods, such as flow cytometry and increasing HPC power, make many things possible.
+I apply machine learning algorithms to three types of problems:

 * **Clustering** (unsupervised learning) - to identity a sub-population of cells

-* **Spectrophotometric quantification** (supervized learning) - to lower analytic response time and better operate bioreactors
+* **Spectrophotometric quantification** (supervised learning) - to lower analytic response time and better operate bioreactors

 * **Data analysis** - to understand the underlying couplings within the data using non-linear models